Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 SELECT DISTINCTROW TOP 25 PERCENT Orders.OrderID, Orders.EmployeeID, Orders.OrderDate, Orders.RequiredDate, Orders.Freight FROM Orders ORDER BY Orders.Freight DESC;

-This property we will exclude from our VBA-based solution.
-As you can see from the above examples depending on the Users' requirements, we can add or remove any of these three sets of values (DISTINCT, TOP nn & PERCENT) to control the output for Reports.
+We will exclude the Unique Records property from our VBA-based solution.
+As shown in the examples above, depending on the user’s requirements, we can dynamically add or remove any of these three elements—DISTINCT, TOP n, or PERCENT—to control the query output for reports.

 Preparing for the VBA-based Solution.